-Level III: Vice President for Academic and Student Services Appeal

-A subsequent appeal, which is permitted only in cases where suspension or dismissal is assigned by the original hearing authority, must be submitted to the Vice President of Academic and Student Services within 48 hours of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
+Level III: Vice President for Academic Affairs and Workforce Solutions Appeal of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
 The Vice President of Academic and Student Services may either: